 Benzene-Toluene separator is binary distillation column produces pure aromatics.
-Low pressure steam is used as heating media for the reboiler.
-Pure benzene is obtained from top of the column and pure toluene from its bottom section.
+Low-pressure steam is used as heating media for the reboiler.
+Pure benzene is obtained from the top of the column and pure toluene from its bottom section.
 General column specification used in existing plant and may change to present optimum modification.

 - Total trays 65 Bubble cap